devashish234073/employ-ai-model-to-classify-img-then-build-model-using-those-imgs/README.md

 Video showing this usage: https://www.youtube.com/watch?v=RRHMGVVn0Xs

 Next will have to generate images in different lightning conditions and will have to train new model using those images

+To train the model first run the html and keep hand in from of webcam generate 200 images copy them to images folder in the same directory as the html.

+then run npm install
+then run node server.js

+new model will be created and saved in saved_models directory and test set of images will be tested against that.